The Only Show in Town

 “With respect to abstractions, consider a scenario where a first person is sitting on a bench with a suitcase by his side.
 A second person passes by, picks up the suitcase and moves along entirely unnoticed by the first person: (A) if the suitcase belongs to the first person, it may be said that the second person stole it; (B) if the suitcase belonged to the second person all along, it may be said that the second person retrieved it.
 In both scenarios, the exact same physical event takes place, atom-for-atom.
 That is, human concepts of property, stealing, etc. have no physical counterpart.”

-The conclusion was sound:
+One conclusion was right:

-“Operation: Experiences in an overlying reality can be wholly distinct from experiences that take place in its underlying reality during their concurrent operation.”
+“Experiences in an overlying reality can be wholly distinct from experiences that take place in its underlying reality during their concurrent operation.”

 I added a “Unifying Law.”
 The figure showed interaction and variation feeding into selection and accumulation.
-This would later become General Selection.

-“In operation, human reality collects sensory information and generates abstractions based upon approximations.
+“Human reality collects sensory information and generates abstractions based upon approximations.
 In human reality, there is a dynamic exchange of abstractions between individuals (and groups of individuals), such that, over time, more effective abstractions modify or replace other, less effective abstractions.”

+I was thinking about happening.
 In the board game, what links events is the spinning wheel.
 In human reality, what links experiences is time.
 In the physical layer, what links events is causation.
 Each context had its own mechanism.

 “More fundamentally, in the physical layer, a causation function appears linear or ‘flat’ as in the Earth is flat, or ‘fundamental’ in the Newtonian environment.
 The causation function explains the concurrent operation of these environments by using a variable relationship between cause and effect that presents causation incoherence; both in phase and magnitude, as a function of mass.”